operator-playground-io/Prometheus-Operator-Playground-tile/cover.md

 ![](_images/prometheus-architecture.png)

-# Objective of tutorial
+### Objective of tutorial

 In this tutorial,we are going to cover following topics:

 1. Install Prometheus Operator and verify its successful installation.
 2. Create Prometheus Instance and verify status of pods and services.
-3. Monitoring a DB or any server using Prometheus and check metrics on Prometheus dashboard
+3. Monitoring a DB or any server using Prometheus and check metrics on Prometheus dashboard.